quipucords/quipucords/docs/source/install_scripted.rst

 Installing the Ansible Prerequisite
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Prepare the system to install the software.
+Prepare the system to install the software by installing Ansible.
 For more information, see the `Ansible installation documentation <http://docs.ansible.com/ansible/latest/intro_installation.html#installing-the-control-machine>`_.

 Obtaining the Installer
 ^^^^^^^^^^^^^^^^^^^^^^^